ucsc-cse111/pr_example/README.md

-# PR Example
+# GitHub PR Example

-This Repo is a sandbox to give demonstrations of Git and GitHub.
+Hello!
+Welcome to this GitHub sandbox repo!